Renault R15 and R17: Chronology

 At the 1974 Paris Motor Show, the Renault 17TS was renamed the "17 Gordini".
 This new name was an attempt to fill the gap left by the recently discontinued Renault 12 Gordini, nothing was changed beyond the badging.
+At the same time, the TS and Automatic models received a slightly larger engine with a displacement of 1605 cc.

 There was a minor facelift during March 1976, most noticeable on the grille of the 15, where the chrome edge surround was replaced with a body-coloured one: the headlights were enlarged and brought forward to a position approximately flush with the surround.
 The grille of the 17 also lost its chrome surround, although on both cars the partially chrome front bumper now curved up at the edges to roughly half-way up the height of the grille.
+At the same time, the TS version received a new 1647 cc engine, similar to that of the R16 TX, and – an apparent retrograde step – equipped with twin carburetors rather than fuel injection, producing 98 PS.
+These achieved a top speed of approximately 175 km/h.
+In addition to the manually shifted TS five-speed transmission with a center shift lever, a three-speed automatic transmission was also available.

-The R15 and R17 remained in production until summer 1979 when they were both replaced by the Renault Fuego.
+The R15 and R17 were manufactured at the Société des Usines Chausson plant in Maubeuge.
+Final assembly and painting for the first series took place at the Renault plant in Sandouville from 1971 to 1975.
+The two remained in production until August 1979; both models were replaced by the Renault Fuego which was presented in March 1980.

+In 2024 Renault presented a prototype electrified restomod R17 in a collaboration with Ora-Ïto.